 - 1. Open a Text Editor window by following these steps: - a.
-On the controller screen, right-click in the background to display the Workspace menu. - From the Workspace menu, select [Programs].
+On the print server screen, right-click in the background to display the Workspace menu. - b.
+From the Workspace menu, select [Programs].
 The Programs pull-down menu opens beside the Workspace menu.